-The remainder of this paper addresses the auto-regressive case, that is, the case where the dynamics of each token only depends on itself and the previous tokens.
-This corresponds to the model \eqref{Transformer} with the so-called \emph{auto-regressive self-attention matrix}, i.e.:
+This section addresses the auto-regressive (also known as causal) case, that is, the case where the dynamics of each token only depends on itself and the previous tokens.
+This corresponds to the model \cref{Transformer} with the so-called \emph{auto-regressive self-attention matrix}, i.e.: